emmajanedrews/base-template/_posts/2017-12-28-reviewing-the-2017-orange-county-real-estate-market.md

 In fact, there are 20% fewer homes on the market right now than there were at this time last year.
 In the $500,000 and under range, there are 30% fewer homes on the market year over year.

 Unfortunately, in Orange County the $500,000 and under price range is slowly disappearing.
 Interestingly, the median listing price is $1.8 million, which is pretty high.
 This number is slightly tweaked by high prices in the luxury real estate market.<br><br>**For homes under $750,000, the market is hot.** Anything under $1 million in good condition is flying off the market.
-The list to sales price ratio is over 99%, and these homes often get multiple offers as well.
+The list-to-sales price ratio is over 99%, and these homes often get multiple offers as well.

 {% include pullquote.html %}